 All NEW students who have not been declared exempt from Accuplacer testing (see below for list of exemptions) must complete assessment testing prior to attending an Orientation and Registration session and registering for classes at RCTC.

-At this time, only admitted SPRING 2019 students can register for an assessment test session:
+At this time, only admitted SUMMER and FALL 2019 students can register for an assessment test session.

 Assessment tests are given in the RCTC Testing Center, located on the 2nd floor of the Atrium, room AT 209.

 What is the assessment placement test?

 It is a test of reading, writing, and mathematics that Rochester Community and Technical College uses to determine how your skill levels meet course prerequisites to ensure your success in college.

 Who must take the test?